 If we propose to register any of our securities under the Securities Act either for our own account or for the account of other stockholders, the holders of registrable securities will each be entitled to notice of the registration and will be entitled to include their shares of common stock in the registration statement.
 These piggyback registration rights are subject to specified conditions and limitations, including the right of the underwriters to limit the number of shares included in any such registration under specified circumstances.
-An aggregate of 11,260,608 shares of common stock will be entitled to these piggyback registration rights.
+An aggregate of 20,549,478 shares of common stock will be entitled to these piggyback registration rights upon the closing of this offering.